Kakadu (Sculthorpe): Instrumentation

+The music is scored for two flutes, two clarinets, two oboes, a cor anglais, two bassoons, a contrabassoon, four French horns, four trumpets, two tenor trombones, a bass trombone, a tuba, a timpani, three percussive parts, as well as string parts.
+A didjeridu part was later written in 2003 for a recording by the Queensland Symphony Orchestra.

+Kakadu notably features some sections with no key signature due to the abnormally chromatic nature of these sections.

 Commission and performance

 The work was commissioned by Emanuel Papper as a present for his wife upon her birthday and first performed by the Aspen Festival Orchestra, under Jorge Mester on 24 July 1988.
 It was voted number 51 in the 2011 ABC's Classic 100 Twentieth Century countdown.

 The Australian premiere was given by the Melbourne Symphony Orchestra to celebrate Sculthorpe's 60th birthday in April 1989.